 Through funding from the Initiative for Peace established by Kenneth and Margaret McCaleb, a competition is open to two-person teams of one faculty member and one student who will undertake a project to examine causes of war, consequences of war, peacekeeping efforts, and/or the desires of people for peace.

 Each team must consist of one full-time faculty member from any Missouri Southern department and one full-time Missouri Southern student who will be returning to Missouri Southern next fall.
 The student’s major is unimportant.
 The team must develop the proposal together and must agree to follow through on the proposal if selected.
-The winning team must complete all stories and compile all photographs for the project in the summer of 2013, prior to August 12, 2013.
+The winning team must complete all stories and compile all photographs for the project in the summer of 2014, prior to the beginning of classes in August.

 The submission must be a detailed written proposal that indicates how these goals would be accomplished:

 - The project must result in 8-12 carefully edited articles for publication in The Chart during the fall of 2014.
 The topic must be in the general area of “The Search for Peace” and may choose any approach the team agrees upon.
 Photographs and other illustrations will be required for publication.
 The submission must outline the proposed articles and photographs or illustrations in detail.

 - The proposal will be detailed in the research that will be undertaken and in how the project will be carried out.
 Travel within the United States and/or abroad may be included, and a proposed itinerary and budget for travel must be included.
 If interviews are proposed, there must be some indication of the probable success of securing these interviews, such as emails from the proposed sources.
 A detailed budget must be included, whether travel is involved or not.
 Note: Please do not include equipment purchases in the budget.